-One of the show's best moments was Harry Belafonte singing "Turn the World Around" accompanied by African mask-inspired Muppets.
-The song is upbeat, but it's hard not to cry when you know Belafonte performed the same song at Jim Henson's memorial.
-The lead-in to the song—which talks about how life is very brief but we can change the world if we care about each other—only makes things worse.
+One of the show's best moments was Harry Belafonte singing "Turn the World Around" accompanied by Muppets inspired by African masks.
+The song is upbeat, but it's hard not to cry when you know that Belafonte performed the same song at Jim Henson's memorial.
+The lead-in to the songwhich talks about how life is very brief but we can change the world if we care about each otheronly makes things worse.

 In the Alice Cooper episode, Dr. Bunsen Honeydew enlarges a virus to make it easier to study.
 (Beaker, of course, gets overwhelmed by it.)
 The virus is specifically mentioned to be a streptococcus virus.
 Jim Henson would die of a streptococcus infection a decade later.

-Growing the Beard: The first season is a little slow as mentioned on the main page under Early-Installment Weirdness.
-But the pacing and a lot of hallmarks of the show came about in the future seasons.
-Beaker for example didn't appear until season 2, so not only did Muppet Labs have a duller looking set, lack its introductory jingle, but it was BUNSEN on the receiving end of all his inventions going wrong.
+Growing the Beard: The first season is a little slow, as mentioned on the main page under Early Installment Weirdness.
+But the pacing and a lot of hallmarks of the show came about in the later seasons.
+Beaker, for example, didn't appear until season 2, so not only did Muppet Labs have a duller looking set, lack its introductory jingle, but it was Bunsen on the receiving end of all his inventions going wrong.
 It was also in the second season when Rudolf Nureyev made his appearance on the show, which changed the producers' job of finding willing guest stars into picking and choosing guest stars.

-Hilarious in Hindsight: A real-life example.
+A real-life example.
 When the series first started, it was a real struggle to obtain guests.
 The prospect of appearing with "puppets" seemed embarassing, so to get guests, personal favors had to be made/called in.
-Rudolph Nureyev's Season 2 appearance reversed this.
-Now, it's hard to believe any actor wouldn't want to be involved in a Muppet production, considering it's a clear sign you've hit the big time as a star to be invited to clown around with Kermit and the gang.
+Rudolf Nureyev's Season 2 appearance reversed this.
+Now, it's hard to believe that any actor wouldn't want to be involved in a Muppet production, considering it's a clear sign you've hit the big time as a star to be invited to clown around with Kermit and the gang.

-Similarly, the cast's rendition of "When You Wish Upon A Star" as the finale of the Star Wars episode.
-Besides the obvious—Disney now owns both the Muppet and Star Wars franchises —it's also oddly reminiscent of Disney's newest Vanity Plate, which was displayed at the beginning of the 2011 movie.
+Similarly, the cast's rendition of "When You Wish Upon a Star" as the finale of the Star Wars episode.
+Besides the obvious—Disney now owns both the Muppets and Lucasfilm—it's also oddly reminiscent of Disney's newest Vanity Plate, which was displayed at the beginning of the 2011 movie.

 Even cooler was hearing Mark Hamill go absolutely bonkers with vocal impersonations and voice gags.
 First remember that the special aired before Frank Oz played Yoda.
-Secondly, after time and facial scarring ended his live-action career, he has had an amazing second act as a voice actor.
+Secondly, he has since had an amazing career as a voice actor.

 This Muppet Labs sketch pretty much spelled it out for anyone who wasn't already suspecting something between Bunsen and Beaker.